Campus | Start Date | Tuition/Fees |

 This course introduces students to the fundamental principles of electricity and magnetism and their application in analyzing DC electric circuits.
 Students use Ohm’s law and other related methods to calculate basic circuit parameters.
 Conventional current flow notation is used throughout the course.

-Learning is achieved through lectures and in-class activities.
+Learning is achieved through lectures and in-class activities, and applied in a lab setting through hands-on activities.

 Prerequisites: